OCA/project/project_task_materials_stock/README.rst

 #.
 Go to a task, edit, and add materials to be consumed on tab "Materials".
 #.
 Move task to an stage on consume material are activated and moves and
    analytic lines will be created.
+#.
+You can define default locations to consume material in tasks and projects.
+   Locations preference order to consume materials is: locations set in tasks first, locations defined in project second and finally standard locations.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot